6983manish/boombikes/README.md

 ## Technologies Used
 - Python 3
-- library - Seaborn, Numpy, Matplotlib, Pandas & scipy.stats
+- Library - Seaborn, Numpy, Matplotlib, Pandas, Sklearn and StatsModels
 - Git & Github for version control and file hosting

 ## Contact
 Created by @6983manish